Skip to content

 Note: This example assumes that you've already set up a major mode of your own either by deriving it from web-mode or perhaps by writing it yourself.

-If the language server supports environment variables to control additional behavior, you can register that by using the :environment-fn function, like the Bash language client does:
+If the language server supports environment variables to control additional behavior, you can register that by using the :environment-fn option, like the Bash language client does:

 (lsp-register-client